 I love the ’80s.
-Not just because I was born in 1989, but because it was the final decade that grittiness and the cheap, run-down apartments that made creativity possibility characterized my city.
+It was the final decade that grittiness and the cheap, run-down apartments that made creativity possibility truly characterized New York.
 There are still a few spots where you can get a glimpse of what this era in New York history was like, and the Pyramid Club is one of them.

 When the Pyramid opened on Avenue A in 1979, Alphabet City was considered beyond the ‘edge of civilization’ in Manhattan.
 At the time, discos like Studio 54 were dominating the music scene.
 But downtown personalities from drag queens like RuPaul to pop artists like Madonna put the spot on the map in the ’80s.